XSockets/XSockets.NET-4.0/README.md

     Grr..
 Lion eating meat
     Meeep..
 Rabbit eating carrot

+###Only load specific assemblies

+If you for some reason do not want to load all assemblies/executables when the plugin framework starts you can tell the framework what to load.

+The sample below will  load only assemblies starting with XSockets.* and also a specific assembly named "SomeAssembly.dll"

+    Composable.ClearPluginFilters();
+    Composable.AddPluginFilter("XSockets.*.dll");
+    Composable.AddPluginFilter("SomeAssembly.dll");

 ### Handling Exceptions
 You can use the `Composable.AddErrorAction` to get information about any exceptions taht occurs inside of the plugin framework.
 If you add several `actions` they will all be called when/if an exception is thrown.